isard-vdi/thedocs/docs/utilities/grafana.md

 In order to monitor services, disk IO, etc... you need a client script that will run on client machines and will send key/value timestamps to your grafana host on port 2003/tcp.

+Don't forget to install dstat on your linux distro.

 Here you have an example script: